 Distributor incentives, classified as operating expenses, are our most significant expense.
 Distributor incentives are paid to several levels of distributors on each product sale.
 The amount of the incentive paid varies depending on the purchaser's position within our Global Distributor Compensation Plan.
-Distributor incentives are paid monthly and are based upon a distributor's personal and group sales volumes, as well as the group sales volumes, as well as
+Distributor incentives are paid monthly and are based upon a distributor's personal and group sales volumes, as well as the group sales volume of up to six levels of executive distributors in their downline sales organizations.
+Small fluctuations occur in the amount of incentives paid as the network of distributors actively purchasing products changes from month to month.
+However, due to the size of our distributor force of approximately 550,000 active distributors, the fluctuation in the overall payout is relatively small.
+The overall payout averages from 41% to 43% of global product sales.
+Sales materials and starter kits are not subject to distributor incentives.
+In addition, sales to our North American privately-held affiliates were not subject to distributor incentives prior to being acquired by us in 1999.